Last Thanksgiving, our family visited extended family in Michigan.

-We all gorged ourselves into a stupor, sealing the deal with a decadent cheesecake Ty made that just so happened to have 1,300 calories per slice.
+We all gorged ourselves into a stupor, sealing the deal with a decadent cheesecake my husband Ty made that just so happened to have 1,300 calories per slice.

 Then on the Friday after Thanksgiving, it was time to load up the car and start the long drive back to Texas.
-We were stopping in Chicago for the night, so it wasn’t a long drive, but we wanted to get in before dinnertime and hit a couple stores to check out Black Friday deals.
+We were stopping in Chicago for the night, so it wasn’t a long drive, but we wanted to get in before dinnertime and browse a couple stores just for fun.

 On our way out of town, we made a quick stop at a local grocery store to stock up on juice boxes, diapers, and a king size pack of Reese’s peanut butter cups.
 The basic road trip essentials.